-Subsection i.
-No Candidate, Campaign Manager, or campaign staff member shall attempt to manipulate or sway the opinion of a member of the Joint Committee on Elections Policy, Elections Commission, or Judicial Board, outside of official proceedings.
+No Candidate, Campaign Manager, or campaign staff member shall attempt to manipulate a member of the Elections Commission or Judicial Board.

-Subsection ii.
 Candidates and Campaign Staff shall adhere to all Federal and Local criminal laws and University laws and regulations and shall not resort to campaigning in the following fashions:

 - a.
 Unauthorized removal of campaign materials; - b.
 Campaigning in a physically intimidating, coercive, or threatening fashion which is intentional or persistent; - c.
 Offering undue clarification, interpretation or instructions pertaining to the AUSG Elections Policies; or - d.
 Use of official powers or non-sanctioned Student Government materials on behalf of a campaign.
 Discussing elections in a Student Government affiliated office space does not constitute a violation in this subsection.
-The use of official powers or non-sanctioned Student Government materials includes actions such as sending an email to non-Student Government affiliated students from an SG e-mail account in a campaigning fashion, the use of SG printers to print flyers, and restricting SG office space for the use of campaign activities and campaign staff.
+For the purposes of this subsection, "official powers" refers to any action taken by a candidate or campaign staff that is only available to that individual due to their holding of an official leadership position, elected or unelected, within an organization recognized by American University or Student Activities.
+This includes but is not limited to actions such as sending an email to non-Student Government affiliated students from an SG e-mail account in a campaigning fashion, the use of SG printers to print flyers, and restricting SG office space for the use of campaign activities and campaign staff, accessing student information without their expressly given consent through services available only to that position, etc.

-Subsection iii.
 Any breach of Election Ethics is to be considered an Ethical Violation.